Usage

 ]

-The request method is defined in the same way as the call method with the difference that does not execute the request to the service until the execute method is called.
+method with the difference that does not execute the request to the service until the execute

 To get in deep with all available data you can define in a request take a look at Requests.